Watertown school superintendent search narrowed to three candidates

 The three are vying to replace Patricia B. LaBarr, who retired Aug.
 31 after five years as Watertown’s superintendent.
 Retired Indian River Central School District Superintendent James Kettrick has been serving as interim superintendent.

+According to an invitation to apply for the superintendent’s position published by the school district, the salary of the next superintendent will be commensurate with experience, but the minimum salary will be $190,000.

 Mr. Finster has served as Harrisville’s superintendent since 2013 and previously was a principal in that district for three years.
-He has also held teaching positions at the Jefferson-Lewis BOCES and with the Watertown district.
+He has also held teaching positions at the Jefferson-Lewis Board of Cooperative Educational Services and with the Watertown district.

 Mr. Jennings has been Pulaski’s superintendent since 2018 and served as superintendent of Schenevus Central School District in the Catskills from 2012 to 2018.
 Before that, he was the kindergarten through 12th grade principal with the Schenevus district and was a high school social studies teacher with the Oneonta City School District.